manguyen0017/4-comma-Assignment_01/README.md

 Figure 6.
 Post-processing workflow in Photoshop, including dialogue integration, final corrections, and manual refinements to enhance clarity and humor.

-### 2.1 Creative Workflow

-The comic was created using Anitoon.app's AI Comic Generator, an AI-powered tool designed to streamline comic creation.
-The process involved several stages of iteration and refinement to achieve the desired visual style and narrative clarity.
-* Step 1: Used the "Comic-Generator" page to generate multiple 2x2 panel iterations, experimenting with different styles.
-* Step 2: Once satisfied with the general style, transferred the comic to the "Create Comic on Canvas" page, allowing for individual panel modifications through isolated AI generations.
-* Step 3: Exported the final AI-generated panels to Photoshop, where manual edits were made to ensure stylistic cohesion, correct inconsistencies, and refine details that AI misinterpreted.

 ### 2.2 Challenges & Iterative Process